Brad Keselowski wins pole for NASCAR Cup race at Michigan

 BROOKLYN, Mich.
-(AP) — Brad Keselowski has won the pole for the NASCAR Cup race Sunday at Michigan International Speedway.
+(AP) — Brad Keselowski will be joined by family and friends during the NASCAR Cup race Sunday at Michigan International Speedway.

+And for the first time, Keselowski hopes to be able to celebrate a victory with them at the track about 70 miles away from his hometown in suburban Detroit.

+Keselowski won the series championship in 2012 and has 30 career Cup victories, but he hasn’t won any of his 20 races at MIS — where he made his Cup debut 10 years ago.

 The Team Penske driver, who has three Cup victories this year, was the fastest Friday in qualifying with a lap of 190.471 mph around the 2-mile oval.

 Kevin Harvick will start second, followed by William Byron, Alex Bowman, Clint Bowyer and Chase Elliott.
 Points leader Kyle Busch will start 24th in the 38-car field.

 Seven-time champion Jimmie Johnson qualified 12th and is desperately hoping to be in the 16-driver playoffs.

-Keselowski won the series championship in 2012 and has 30 career Cup victories.
-He will make his 21st start at MIS, seeking his first win about 70 miles away from his hometown in suburban Detroit.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports